 The painting of the Declaration of Independence by John Trumbull is one of our nation’s most notable and recognizable paintings and currently resides in the Capitol Rotunda in Washington, DC.
 While in high school, I first saw the painting and I still remember the awe I felt gazing upon the painting knowing the historical significance the painting represented.
+The painting is a testament to the courage it took the founding fathers to commit this nation to the American Revolution.
 All my senses said I needed to reproduce the painting in some form but the experience I possessed at that point rendered nothing of value.

 In my late 50s, quilting became a prominent part of my life and that is when I realized the amazing creativity derived from a sewing machine and thread.
 Making thread-painted quilts had become an obsession and passion and I was consumed with making competitive quilts.
 The vision of Trumbull’s Declaration of Independence was still running around in my head but I knew reproducing the painting in fabric and thread was going to be a huge undertaking.
 But undeterred Voices of Freedom took its first baby steps.
 First Step – Research – Reproducing one of the USA’s most recognizable paintings required a huge sense of reverence and responsibility in that the quilt had to be authentic to the original painting in all respects.
 So to make sure I honored Trumbull’s work and thus the Declaration itself, months of research were required.

 Trumbull’s painting of the Declaration of Independence depicts the moment on June 28, 1776, when the first draft of the Declaration of Independence was presented to the Second Continental Congress at the Pennsylvania State House (now Independence Hall).
-This was the first day that the process of our nation’s independence really took its first major step.
+This was the first day that the process of our nation’s independence really took its first major step toward the American Revolution.
 The painting of the Declaration features the 5 man committee that drafted the Declaration – John Adams, Roger Sherman, Robert Livingston, Thomas Jefferson (presenting the document), and Benjamin Franklin – standing before John Hancock, the President of the Continental Congress.

 Trumbull excluded 14 of the lesser-known signers which included those who died in the years after the Declaration was signed and those images that were not available.
 Both Jefferson and Adams advised Trumbull that delegates should be left out rather than poorly represented.